dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         2. If `r` is not a Boolean then throw a runtime error. *This can happen if the operator on `v`'s type returns `dynamic`.*

-        3. The pattern matches if `r` is true and fails otherwise. *This takes into account the built-in semantics that `null` is only equal to `null`.*
+        3. The pattern matches if `r` is true and fails otherwise.

 *   **Cast**: